What is a Phone Screen for a Job and How to Prep for It

 Phone interviews put your communication skills front and center.
 With no video or body language to back you up, how you talk matters more than ever.
 These conversations typically last between 15 to 40 minutes, and every second counts.

 Even without a camera, it pays to treat the call like an in-person interview.
 Dressing professionally can boost your mindset and help you show up sharp.
+Many organizations still prefer a face-to-face interview for final candidate evaluation, even if the process starts with a phone screen.
 The biggest difference is how you communicate.
 Focus on being clear, concise, and confident, because your voice is doing all the work.

 Preparing for Your Phone Interview